MENU

 Initiatives

-(Achievements) The number of workplace accidents (accidents resulting in time away from work*) for the past three years (FY2022-FY2024) is as follows:
+The number of work-related accidents (accidents resulting in lost work time*) over the past three years (FY2023-2025) is as follows:

 * This also applies to employees of group companies and partner companies who are absent from work for one day or more due to an accident.